screepers/screeps-typescript-starter/README.md

 ## Notice

-This repository recently transitioned to TypeScript 2, complete with all sorts of new features including the ability to flatten your code with Webpack.
+This repository recently transitioned to TypeScript 2, complete with all sorts of new features, including strict `null` checks, as well as the ability to flatten your code with Webpack.
 Those who still wish to use TS1 should checkout the [`ts1-legacy`](https://github.com/screepers/screeps-typescript-starter/tree/ts1-legacy) branch.
 Any notable changes in `master` may be backported into the legacy branch.

 To learn more about TypeScript 2, [click here](https://blogs.msdn.microsoft.com/typescript/2016/07/11/announcing-typescript-2-0-beta/).